-Environmental medicine looks at the association between a patient’s health and the toxins found in our air, water, soil, food and medications.
+Environmental medicine looks at the association between a patient’s health and the toxins found in our air, water, soil, food, cosmetics and medications.
 The toxins that we are exposed to in our home and work environments can be directly responsible for our poor health.
 Every day we are exposed to thousands of toxins and these small daily exposures can build up in our body and cause adverse effects to our health.
 Toxicologists and conventional physicians are trained to identify individuals who are acutely poisoned.
 They are not educated in how to treat someone whose symptoms stem from exposure to small daily doses of toxins.
-Naturopathic doctors who are trained in environmental medicine, such as Dr. Mason-Wood and Dr. McCarthy, are equipped with the knowledge of how to treat individuals whose symptoms arise from toxic overload.
+Naturopathic doctors who are trained in environmental medicine, such as Dr. Mason-Wood, are equipped with the knowledge of how to treat individuals whose symptoms arise from toxic overload.

 Over eighty thousand different chemicals have been released into the environment in the last 50 years and the average person has over 90 toxins in their body.
 A build-up of these chemicals in the body can overwhelm the body’s defenses which can lead to chronic conditions.
 Environmental medical practitioners know that it is the total amount of toxins found throughout the entire body that causes adverse effects to health.
 This is known as a patient’s toxic load.
 Classical laboratory tests that measure poisoning will not produce results.
 Environmental medical practitioners look at a patient’s history of exposure to chemicals and match these to their symptoms.
 Genetics, lifestyle, diet, nutrient levels, stress levels, past and present environmental exposure are also taken into account.
 A patient’s symptoms depend on what organ systems are affected and the amount of toxins in each system.
 Our goal is to reduce the toxic load in your body and desensitize you to toxins so that your body can naturally defend itself.
 This allows a return to your natural healthy state!